georginaanna/mss/README.md

 ## Analysis and Discussion

 ## Repository contents
-withing the **statements** exists all the modern slavery statements as .txt files, in total there is 159 text files.
+Within the **statements** folder exists all the modern slavery statements as .txt files, in total there is 158 text files.

 ## References